Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/DM Toolbox/Ideas.md

 - Do this if they fight [[The Trickster]]
 - Maybe introduce this idea with a more simple geometry, e.g. sphere or torus then do later fights on a more complex geometries, e.g. klein bottle, 4d

+#### Hexcode Puzzle
+make a puzzle where they have to rotate a large triangle looking thing with 6 levers than can be set to 16 points.
+This corresponds to a hexcode colour wheel.
+Have the instructions be the words in hexcode that need to be entered. something like
+\#C1O5ED -> \#DEC0DE -> \#FACADE -> \#ACCE55

 #### Monster with immunities to most types of damage but low hp
 - Shifts damage type throughout fight
 - Play into [[Dreisfor]]'s damage type abilities